codership/documentation/galeracluster/source/documentation/jails.rst

 The server now uses PF to manage its firewall.
 Network traffic directed at the four ports Galera Cluster uses is routed to the comparable ports within the jail.

-.. note:: For more information on firewall configurations for FreeBSD, see :doc:`firewall-pf`.
+For more information on firewall configurations for FreeBSD, see :doc:`firewall-pf`.

+.. _`jail-creation`:

 ----------------------
 Creating the Node Jail
 ----------------------
-.. _`jail-creation`:

 While FreeBSD does provide a manual interface for creating and managing jails on your server, (``jail(8)``), it can prove cumbersome in the event that you have multiple jails running on a server.